cds-snc/covid-alert-server/deploy/kubernetes/README.md

 - Specifying a namespace in the `PersistentVolumeClaim` may not be necessary in environments outside of Minikube.
 - Expect for the `key-retrieval` Deployment to fail to start for ~30 seconds while the `mysql` Deployment spins up.
+- Do not commit the values file that the secret is referencing to version control, this is something only done for the reference implementation in this example.